Differentiable Grouped Feedback Delay Networks for Learning Coupled Volume Acoustics: Relationship with the Common Slopes Model

 The final RIR, $h(\mathbf{x}, n)$, can be synthesised by shaping modes in each subband by the appropriate decay times, and applying an equalisation derived from the subband amplitudes, as suggested by Götz et al.~\cite{Gotz_Kerimovs_Schlecht_Pulkki}:

 To get the reverberated output in real-time, a modal reverberator generates $M_b$ modes in each band, with a centre frequency of $f_b$ Hz.
+In total, there are $B$ frequency-bands.
 The mode frequencies, $f_{m,b}$, are logarithmically distributed around the centre frequency, such that, $\frac{f_b}{\sqrt{2}} < f_{m, b} < \sqrt{2}f_b$.
 The mode phases, $\varphi_{m,b}$, are randomly generated between $[0, 2\pi]$~radians.

 The expression for the synthesised RIR \eqref{eq:rir_from_common_slopes} can therefore be approximated in terms of convolutions between the amplitude filters and $\kappa$ modulated decay kernels representing individual EDC slopes as